Internet-Draft OpenPGP Key Replacement October 2024

 0x40 Inverse relationship Multiple targets may be given

 The 0x80 bit of the class octet is the "no replacement" bit.
-When set, this explicitly specifies there is no replacement (or original) for the current key.
+When set, this explicitly specifies there is neither a replacement nor an original primary key for the current primary key.

 The 0x40 bit of the class octet is the "inverse relationship" bit.
-When set, this means that the target key(s) identified by the packet are the primary keys for which the current key is the Replacement Key.
-If both the 0x80 and 0x40 bits are set, it means that the current key is not a replacement for any other key.
+When set, this means that the target key(s) identified by the packet are the primary keys for which the current primary key is the replacement primary key.

 If present, the length of the Target Key Fingerprint field (N) MUST equal the fingerprint length corresponding to the immediately preceding Target Key Version field, e.g. 20 octets for version 4, or 32 octets for version 6.
 If present, the length of the Target Key Imprint field (M) MUST equal the length of the output of the digest algorithm used by the enclosing signature, e.g. 32 octets for SHA2-256.

-If the intent is to state that the replacement (or original) key is unknown, then no Replacement Key Subpacket should be included in the revocation signature.
+If the intent is to state that the replacement (or original) primary key is unknown, then no Replacement Key subpacket should be included in the signature.

 4.1.
 Key Imprints